Andreansx/Networking-lab/projects/13-school-network/readme.md

 In one classroom, there are 18 PCs, all of which are connected with a 1GbE links to a Tp-link switch.

-I don't remember the exact model but I think it had around 40Gbps of non-blocking switching capacility so the switch itself is not the cause of the problem.
+I don't remember the exact model but I think it had around 40Gbps of non-blocking switching capability so the switch itself is not the cause of the problem.

 But the link between it and the core of the network is.